Minosyx/SA_ImageDenoising/readme.md

 - the size of the filter
 - the threshold of the filter

-Increasing the size of the filter will preserve more of the low frequency components and therefore the denoised image will be more similar to the original image.
+Increasing the size of the filter will preserve higher frequency components and therefore the denoised image will be more similar to the original noisy image.
 Same goes for the threshold.
-The higher the threshold, the less of the high frequency components will be removed and the denoised image will be more similar to the original image.
+The higher the threshold, the less of the high frequency components will be removed and the denoised image will be more similar to the original noisy image.

 ![Screenshot](doc/images/img15.png)